 6. The head and neck positioning may vary slightly, but should relatively be hanging freely, or looking up at the abdomen.

-7. Breath for 3-5 cycle.
+7. Breath for 3-5 cycles.
 Then bend the knees, lowering the hips, legs and torso back down to all fours.

 4. Staff Pose (Dandasana On Blocks Vinyasa)

-This next pose is a little more advanced and with the aide of a yoga block, you can get into this pose much more easily.
+This next pose is a little more advanced.
+However, with the aide of a yoga block, you can get into this pose easier.
 It can benefit areas of the body including the arms and core.
 Dandasana Vinyasa is mostly a strength, and balance type-pose.

 1. To start this pose, sit down with your legs out in front of your torso.

-2. Place a block on either side of you, directly positioned below your shoulders.
+2. Then, place a block on either side of you, directly positioned below your shoulders.

 3. Drop the shoulders back, and chest out, keeping the spine in a straight alignment.